Revolving Line of Credit vs. Revolving Credit: What’s The Difference?

 A flexible method of financing

 Revolving lines of credit are flexible, just like your business or personal life.
 Unlike an installment loan, you don’t need to worry about a set repayment term and making payments on the 1st of every month.
-One of the most attractive features of a revolving line of credit is the flexibility of drawing from your line when you need to and not be obligated to take a lump sum and pay it back over a set term.
+One of the most attractive features of a revolving line of credit is the flexibility of drawing from your line when needed, without being obligated to take a lump sum and repay it over a set term.

 Access to funds when you need them

-Have you ever had an emergency in your small business that needed funds immediately to fix the problem?
-Many companies run into issues that need working capital right away to fix.
-If you’re a restaurant owner, maybe your oven or freezer requires a quick repair, or if you own a manufacturing business and need to finance equipment to meet an order on time.
+Have you ever faced an emergency in your small business that required immediate funds to resolve the issue?
+Many companies encounter problems that require immediate access to working capital to fix.
+If you’re a restaurant owner, your oven or freezer may require a quick repair, or if you own a manufacturing business, you need to finance equipment to meet an order on time.

-Or, if you’re a homeowner and need convenient access to home equity lines to fix your boiler or do any other repairs, having a credit line at the ready is essential.
+Or, if you’re a homeowner and need convenient access to home equity lines to repair your boiler or make other necessary repairs, having a credit line at the ready is essential.
 Some homeowners might even use personal lines of credit to pay off high-interest student loans or auto loans.

-Generally, you can access the funds with a transfer into your checking account or with a card tied to the line.
+Generally, you can access the funds by transferring them into your checking account or using a card tied to the line.
+However, some lines of credit do not require a physical card for access, allowing you to draw funds directly without needing a card.

 What is Revolving Credit?